 - Hopper capacity: None; kit does not include a hopper

 - Programmable digital timer

 - Metal spinner

 - Varmint guard

 - Does not include legs or a mounting apparatus

 For overall durability and value, the Tri-Pod Deer Feeder from Wildgame Innovations provides automatic features along with sturdy, weather-resistant materials.
-On the low-tech end of the spectrum, the Treehugger Deer Feeder (also from Wildgame Innovations) offers portability and an easy setup at a budget price.
+On the low-tech end of the spectrum, the Treehugger Deer Feeder (also from Wildgame Innovations) provides portability and an easy setup at an affordable price.

 How We Chose the Best Deer Feeders

 After reading more than two dozen articles pertaining to the dos and don’ts of feeding deer as well as nine buyer’s guides and a plethora of product descriptions, we arrived at our list of top picks for deer feeders.
 The feeders on the list exhibit a variety of designs, sizes, and price points.
 They range from high-tech programmable options to simple versions that operate on the natural law of gravity.

 Knowing that shoppers have diverse needs, we looked for variety in hopper capacities as well as diverse methods for mounting and installation.
 Additionally, we selected sturdy products that are constructed from durable materials and produced by reputable manufacturers.